 Other commercial operations which relocated to the Titanic Quarter include a high-tech science park, a film studio which worked on the Game of Thrones series among others, and Belfast Metropolitan College campus.

 It is also where over 20,000 of the city’s residents work and live, many in lavish apartments overlooking the waterfront.
-There are a couple of hotels inside the Titanic Quarter, including Premier Inns.
+There are a couple of hotels inside the Titanic Quarter.
 Others, on the edge of the complex, offer booking and Titanic attraction packages combined.

 If you can’t get booked into the Titanic Quarter for your stay in Belfast, it is just a short five minute walk from hotels in the centre.
 For journeys farther afield, the area is well served with frequent, reliable, public transport, including a metro system.